kamjamaya/azure-wireshark/README.md

 ![image alt](https://github.com/kamjamaya/azure-wireshark/blob/889fc139f363efbdbc3de4293896d2ad937cd84b/VM%20Project%208.png)

-Also, check the licensing box at the bottom left corner.
+Go all the way down on that page and check the licensing box at the bottom left corner.

 ![image alt](https://github.com/kamjamaya/azure-wireshark/blob/889fc139f363efbdbc3de4293896d2ad937cd84b/VM%20Project%209.png)

+Once you are done configuring the basics of your virtual machine you will go to the Network setitings by either clicking on the tab at the top or by clicking next twice to go to networking settings.

+Where it says "Virtual Machine" under Network Interface, select "create new."

+You can name your virtual network whatever you would like annd then click ok at the bottom of the screen.

+Make sure that for the virtual network of the virtual machine that the virtual network that you just created is selected.

+You can leave the rest of the networking settings as is.

-After that, select “Review + Create” to have your Virtual Machine validated and then created.
+Then click on the blue "Review + Create" button in the bottom right corner of the screen to have your Virtual Machine validated and then created.

 Congrats you just created your first Virtual Machine!